How to Disable Windows 10 Update in Every Way

 Solution 1.
 Disable Windows Update Service

-1. Press the Windows logo key + R at the same time to invoke the Run box.
+1. Press the Windows logo key + R at the same time to open the Run dialog box.

 2. Type services.msc and press Enter.